 How does tobacco make you feel?

-where it acts as a stimulant and increases heart rate and breathing.
-Tobacco
+the brain, where it acts as a stimulant and increases heart rate and

-and powerful.
+complex and powerful.
 Some people feel that smoking helps them to be

 alert and to concentrate, and also that it helps them to feel relaxed.

-Research has shown that smoking raises levels of dopamine, a chemical in the brain, increasing
+Research has shown that smoking raises levels of dopamine, a chemical in

-and throat.
-Tobacco smoke may cause headaches, dizziness, nausea, coughing and
+eyes, nose and throat.
+Tobacco smoke may cause headaches, dizziness,

 How smoking affects you depends on: